vkbo/novelWriter/docs/source/usage_interface.rst

 ``#### Title``
    Heading level four.
 If the document is a novel file, the header level indicates the start of a new section.
-Scene titles can be replaced by separators or removed when exporting the manuscript, so you can use the title field as a working title for your sections.
+Section titles can be replaced by separators or removed when exporting the manuscript, so you can use the title field as a working title for your sections.

 .. note::